Securing a property to let

 In the event that the information highlights any potential of risk to the landlord, you may be asked to provide a guarantor for your property to let.
 A guarantor will be contractually liable, both financially and legally, should you fail to pay the rent during your tenancy or in the event of damage to the property.

 The final event in your securing the property is the deposit.
-This is usually between one and two months’ rent and held for the duration of the tenancy.
+This is a equivalent to a maximum of 5 months’ rent and held for the duration of the tenancy.
 The deposit is a safety net for the landlord to guard against the cost of replacing or repairing property damaged by the renter.
 It is, however, the single most disputed area of the renting process.

 New legislation was introduced to the Housing Act 2004 in April 2007 to help protect all parties with regard to the return of deposits.